 For Linux operating systems, changing the boot mode from UEFI to BIOS is not supported.
-When converting a UEFI-based machine running Linux, make sure that it uses GRUB version 1 and that the target virtualization platform is ESXi 5.
+When converting a UEFI-based machine running Linux, ensure that the target virtualization platform is ESXi 5 or later.
 For more details, see "Support for UEFI-based machines" (p.
-30).
+28).